Oil tycoon Michael Prest escapes massive divorce settlement

 This is, to coin a phrase, a whopper!
 A genuinely shocking verdict.

 The Court of Appeal judgement related to a High Court ruling last year that Mr Prest must pay his wife of 15 years that significant sum.
-He is the founder of a Nigerian oil company called Petrodel Resources.
+He is the co-founder of a Nigerian oil company called Petrodel Resources.

 As he reportedly had a history of ignoring court orders, he was told to transfer the ownership of 14 properties belonging to Petrodel and other companies in the UK and elsewhere as part payment.